10 Climbing Games To Improve AND Have Fun!

 There is another way though.
 A fun way where you learn to climb without knowing you’re learning.
 Where enjoyment is primary and your improved technique tags along for the ride …

-Welcome to the world of games!
+Welcome to the world of climbing games!

-If you are completely new to or want to learn a bit more about before you take your kids to their first session, you might want to scrub up on your lingo.
+If you are completely new to climbing or want to learn a bit more about climbing before you take your kids to their first session, you might want to scrub up on your climbing lingo.
 A few words and terms used in this article may be alien to you, so a read of our climbing terms article will certainly help.

 10 fun, improvement-based climbing games to try

-This article will teach you ten games, beginning with the objective of each game, who it’s suitable for and the preferred number of players, before saying how to play it and the benefits of playing.
+This article will teach you ten rock climbing games, beginning with the objective of each game, who it’s suitable for and the preferred number of players, before saying how to play it and the benefits of playing.

 Most of the climbing games can be tailored to all ages and abilities.
 Some though are targeted at more experienced climbers looking to add fun, variety and healthy competition to their training or to help them improve weaker elements of their climbing.
 And others are aimed at parents who take their children to the wall and wish to keep them entertained that little bit longer.